schoeppi5/coding_challenge/README.md

 by warning / enforcing security best-practices defined by the Kubernetes maintainers on a namespace level.
 This doesn't really fit the challenge, since this is only effective at deploy-time.

+There are also alot of useful plugins for IDEs and editors, that offer IntelliSense for Helm and Kubernetes objects

 ## Challenge 4: Rollback

 I just noticed, that I am running a bit out of time here, so I am going to try to keep my answeres a bit more precise and to the point.